nttcslab/deep-sound-field-denoiser/README.md

 python train.py
 ```

-You can specify parameters for training by the properties below "train" and "validation" sections in [config.yml](config.yml).
+You can specify parameters for training by the properties below 'train' and 'validation' sections in [config.yml](config.yml).

 ## License